stegm/pykoplenti/README.md

-# Kostal Plenticore Python Library
+# Python Library for Accessing Kostal Plenticore Inverters

-Provides a library and command line interface for the REST-API of Kostal Plenticore Solar Inverter.
+This repository provides a python library and command line interface for the REST-API of Kostal Plenticore Solar Inverter.

+This library is not affiliated with Kostal and is no offical product.
+It uses the interfaces of the inverter like other libs (eg. https://github.com/kilianknoll/kostal-RESTAPI) and uses information from their swagger documentation (<ip>/api/v1/).

 ![CI](https://github.com/stegm/kostal_plenticore/workflows/CI/badge.svg)